 Writing on International dating, romance scams and relationships so you don’t have to feel alone on your Asian / foreign dating journey.

 Krystyna is a dating blogger and coach that focuses on helping Western men to connect with foreign women.
-This blog also offers free tips and advice to help you to find your Asian match and build meaningful relationships.
-Learn about Krystyna HERE.
+In her guides, she speaks from her own experiences and gives field-tested tips & hacks.

 Need dating coaching?
 Check here: www.krioda.com